stouset/twitter_bootstrap_form_for/README.markdown

     / select fields now have the second parameter as a label = f.date_select :born_on, 'Born on'

-    / generate a field with a custom class and id for the form-group wrapper = f.text_field :name, form_group_html: { id: 'bar', class: 'foo' }

     / generate agroup of radio buttons
     = f.toggles 'Email Preferences' do